system76/docs/_articles/tensorman.md

 <small>\*By default, <u>tensorman</u> will use the latest as the default per-user version tag.</small>

-# Listing active Container version
+# Listing active container version

-If the active Containers from the current working directory need to be listed the `show` command can be used:
+If the active containers from the current working directory need to be listed the `show` command can be used:

 ```
 tensorman show
 ```

-# Removing Containers
+# Removing containers

-Having quite a few Containers installed at the same time can use a lot of disk space but so if some need to be removed the `remove` command can be used:
+Having quite a few containers installed at the same time can use a lot of disk space but so if some need to be removed the `remove` command can be used:

 ```
 tensorman remove 1.14.0